OCA/survey/survey_question_type_binary/README.rst

 the same functionality as the single option but allows the user to add more than one file.

+In addition to them, there is a signature option.
+Which is technically a binary but it allows user to sign or upload a signature.

 Bug Tracker
 ===========